LLNL/sundials/doc/shared/sunmemory/SUNMemory_System.rst

 =======================================

-The SUNMemoryHelper_Sys module is an implementation of the ``SUNMemoryHelper`` API that interfaces with system memory management.
+The SUNMemoryHelper_Sys module is an implementation of the ``SUNMemoryHelper`` API that interfaces with standard library memory management through malloc/free.
 The implementation defines the constructor

 .. c:function:: SUNMemoryHelper SUNMemoryHelper_Sys(SUNContext sunctx)